mongodb/docs/source/reference/commands.rst

         disk capacities, or if you want to limit the amount of data on some shards.

-   See :doc:`/core/sharding` for more information related to sharding.

 .. describe:: listShards

    Use the ``listShards`` command to return a list of configured shards.
 The command takes the following form:

         { listShards: 1 }

-   See :doc:`/core/sharding` for more information related to sharding.

 .. describe:: enableSharding